 Always Expect A Crowded Disney Park

 This is so simple, but it really works.
-Always plan your day expecting that the Disney Parks will be crowded.
+Always plan your day expecting that the Disney Parks will be crowded, even during special events and holiday parties, like Mickeys Not So Scary.
 It tempers your expectations and gets you to plan your day creatively.

 Show Up Early